 “There is an art of reading, as well as an art of thinking, and an art of writing.”
 Isaac D’Israeli

-Our minds must also be cultivated and trained by means of appropriate education, and empowered to learn how to adapt to life with its many twists and turns.
+Our minds must also be cultivated and trained by means of appropriate education and empowered to learn how to adapt to life with its many twists and turns.
 Education comes through many channels.
 Parents, guardians, elders, family members, neighbors, teachers, are just some of the different conduits through which information, learning, schooling, literacy, and nurturing stem.

 We get guidance and direction from these ‘teachers’ in our lives.
-We learn disciple, study to prepare for the life ahead of us.
+We learn discipline, study to prepare for the life ahead of us.
 With all this ‘coaching’ we recognize a culture within our home structure and environment.

 We also learn how to control our emotions.
 We gain greater insight into the psychology of life as a means of effective communication skills.